Szaloncukor: History

 The earliest version of this fondant dessert emerged during the 14th century in France and was called fondantcukor.
 The recipe was altered through the years of European confectionery history.
 French pastry chef Pierre-Andre Manion in the 17th century introduced fondantcukor recipe in Germany.

 The popularity of the fondant candies reached Hungary when German craftsmen migrated there in the 19th century.
 German wealthy families would erect Christmas trees in the entrance halls of their homes (called salons) and decorate them with sweets wrapped in shiny paper.

 Such candies were made first in the 14th century in France.
 By the beginning of the 19th century it came through German intermediates to Hungary.
-In 1891, Hungarian-French chef and entrepreneur Hegyesi Joseph coined the name Szaloncukor which is derived from German fondant candy called "Salonzuckerl" which mean "Sugar in Salons".
+In 1891, Hungarian-French chef and entrepreneur Hegyesi Joseph coined the name Szaloncukor which is derived from German fondant candy called "Salonzuckerl" which means "Sugar in Salons".

 The mass production of fondant candies wrapped in foil packaging was manufactured by steam-powered engines in 1883 in Hungary, mostly dedicated for creating traditional cakes of the Gerbeaud brand.

 Following Gerbeaud as inspiration, the family of Geza Kugler founded a chocolate factory in 1886.
 The Gerbeauds and Kuglers each adopted their own version of the recipe and published 19th-century recipe books of Hungarian confectionery.
 By the end of the 1800s, the candies were packed in tinfoil balls and colored tissue papers.

 In 1941, the Kuglers opened the largest chocolate factory in Hungary.

 In 1951 chocolate factory DEVA was founded in Trebišov, Czechoslovakia (today Slovakia), which has been producing one of the best known chocolate Christmas candy in Slovakia, including "parlour candy" (salónky).
 Today, DEVA is brand owned by company ChocoSuc Partner s.r.o.